ArtskydJ/nxc-tic-tac-toe/README.md

 ## Known Issues

 - The AI moves randomly, unless it is able to win, or block a win
+- If there are 10 or more wins / draws, you will see "1" instead of "10", or "13", etc.

 ## Build